pmelchi/pmelchi.github.io/_drafts/2020-06-04-mssql-datetime.markdown

 You can notice how *datetime* includes only 3 digits in the millisecond field while *datetime2* includes 7, so is 123 equal to 1224577?
 Not according to MSSQL
-My personal thinking is that MSSQL should be smart enough to know and cast accordingly but according to the documentation the problem comes because java has only 1 SQL field type for timestamp (java.sql.Timestamp), so they decided to upgrade the field type without a warning (I mean you could have kept this between JDBC versions)
+My personal thinking is that MSSQL should be smart enough to cast according to the driver version but according to the documentation the problem comes because java has only 1 SQL field type for timestamp (java.sql.Timestamp), so they decided to upgrade the field type without a warning (I mean you could have kept this between JDBC versions)

-They upgrade itself is mentioned in t
+The MSSQL 2016 datetime documentation mentions the differences between accuracy

 #My Issue
+##How it started
 I was making some changes to an old java application, this application uses Spring JPA repostories which has some convenient features but the one in interest here is "save", which figure out for you if you are trying to INSERT or UPDATE your entity by using only 1 method (Although this is not the only way to implement this behavior, this is the way it was implemented for this application)